rlaanemets/exif-sorter/README.md

 !Work in progress!

-The objective is to write a program, which would read the EXIF data from image files (jpg-s at first) from a given directory, then make desired operations with them.
+The objective is to write a program, which would read the EXIF data from jpg-s from a given directory, then make desired operations with them.

-The capabilities of the final program will be determined with the speed of my progress, the first goal is to make a sorter based on either shutter speed, aperture value, or ISO speed (or maybe even a combination of these parameters), or to display some statistics derived from these three parameters.
+I have a working sorter based on PIL (sorter.py) at this point.
+The other .py files are bits and pieces of code written in the progress.
+The sorter is not very user friendly or up to normal programming standards I think, but it works.
+It can sort jpg-s with exif data to folders based on six attributes, shutter speed, aperture, ISO speed, focal length, date and camera model.

+Next I'll try to make it a bit more usable, and try to standardise it.

-I have no idea what I am doing.
+I now seem to have some idea what I am doing.